A Model-Robust G-Computation Method for Analyzing Hybrid Control Studies Without Assuming Exchangeability: Simulation

 where $\bmbeta_A=0.5(1,-1,1,-1)'$ and $\varepsilon\sim N(0,0.2^2)$, independent of $(Z,A,\bmX)$.
 We consider different choices for $\bmgamma_A$ of the form $(0\bmone_{4-m}',0.75\bmone_m')'$, where $m$ is an integer between 0 and 4 (inclusive) and $\bmone_k$ is a $k$-vector of 1s.
 This mechanism for generating $Y$ is consistent with models \eqref{cont.or.mod} and \eqref{exp.or.mod} with $h=\text{identity}$, $\bmalpha=\bmbeta=\bmbeta_A$, $\bmgamma=\bmgamma_A$, and $|\mathcal J|=m$.
 It is also consistent with model \eqref{cont.or.mod.rct} but inconsistent with model \eqref{cont.or.mod.ni} unless $m=0$.
 Thus, the GC-VS and GC-RCT methods are based on correct working models, while the GC-NI method has a misspecified working model when $m>0$.

 Table \ref{sim.rst.A} reports the simulation results in Scenario A in terms of empirical bias, standard deviation, and coverage proportion (at nominal level 95\%).
 As expected, UA-pooled is severely biased, as is GC-NI when $m>0$, while the other methods exhibit no or negligible bias.
 Among the (virtually) unbiased methods, GC-RCT is substantially more efficient than UA-RCT, and GC-VS is even more efficient than GC-RCT when $m<4$, whereas DR-SB shows little efficiency improvement over GC-RCT.
 At $m=0$ (ideal for information borrowing), increasing amounts of efficiency improvement over GC-RCT are observed for DR-SB, GC-VS and GC-NI.
 For $m\in\{1,2,3\}$, GC-VS attains the highest level of efficiency without introducing bias.
+For example, comparing GC-VS with GC-RCT for estimating $\delta$ at $n_1=n_0=200$, the reduced standard deviation (0.026 versus 0.029) translates into a 20\% reduction in variance, indicating that the use of GC-VS instead of GC-RCT allows the sample size to be reduced by 20\% while maintaining the same level of estimation precision.
 When $m=4$, GC-VS and DR-SB show similar efficiency to GC-RCT.
 Adequate coverage is observed for UA-RCT, GC-RCT and GC-VS at all values of $m$, while the other methods suffer from under-coverage to various degrees.
 Possible reasons for under-coverage include bias in point estimation for UA-pooled and GC-NI (at $m>0$) and variance under-estimation for DR-SB.

 In Scenario B, $Y$ remains continuous but its conditional distribution given $(Z,A,\bmX)$ contains some non-linearity:

 where $\bmbeta_B=\bmbeta_A$, $\varepsilon$ is the same as in Scenario A, and $\bmgamma_B$ is chosen such that $\bmgamma^*=\bmgamma_A=(0\bmone_{4-m}',0.75\bmone_m')'$.
 Specifically, we set